Stanford-Trinity/ARTEMIS/README.md

 source .venv/bin/activate
 ```

-At this point, you will be in the `./supervisor` directory.
+At this point, you will be in the [supervisor](supervisor) directory.
 This is where the supervisor runs out of.
-Look at `../docs/supervisor-usage.md` for how to configure the agent.
+Look at [supervisor-usage.md](docs/supervisor-usage.md) for how to configure the agent.

 ---